ole/CoreDataDebugging/README.md

 # Core Data Concurrency Debugging

+**Update: Apple confirmed this as a bug.
+It has been fixed in Xcode 6 beta 4.**

 When running the app from Xcode, make sure that `-com.apple.CoreData.ConcurrencyDebug 1` is included in your launch arguments.

 This code is supposed to test the Core Data concurrency debugging flag in iOS 8.